kibuchijw/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game

 * The program prints the ASCII alphabet, in lowercase, not followed by a new line

+### When I was having that alphabet soup, I never thought that it would pay off

+* The program prints the ASCII alphabet (except 'q' and 'e'), in lowercase, not followed by a new line